 - Cain is told that he SHOULD master sin.
-It is our unbridled passions, desires, and beastly urges that cause us to sin.
-These urges aren’t evil or sinful in and of themselves; however, if they control or rule our life, they lead us to commit sin.
-They are only concerned with self.
-This is why we need the Word of God to set the proper boundaries for living as a human created in the image of Elohim.
+Unbridled passions, desires, and beastly urges cause one to sin.
+These urges aren’t evil or sinful in and of themselves; however, if they control or rule one’s life, they lead to sin.
+These impulses are only concerned with self.
+This is why the Word of God is needed.
+It sets the proper boundaries for living as a human created in the image of Elohim.

 A parable or a proverb is a comparison of two things; there will be similarities and there will be differences.
 Our job is to discern the heart or point of the story or saying.
-The message should cause a change in our thinking that leads to a change in our behavior.
+The message should cause a change in one’s thinking, which leads to a change in behavior.

 In both Genesis 3:16 and 4:7, teshukah (desire) is present.
 Chavah has teshukah for Adam and sin has teshukah for Cain.
 YHWH doesn’t call teshukah evil or sinful.
 In fact, it was YHWH that created teshukah!
-Teshukah is our inborn desires and appetites that motivate us to live and survive.
+Teshukah is one’s inborn desires and appetites that motivate one to live and survive.

-The first thing that should stand out to us is the fact that Chavah and all women since have an additional teshukah that men do not have.
+The first thing that should stand out is that Chavah and all women after her have an additional teshukah that men do not have.
 All of mankind (men and women) have the desire to eat, sleep, procreate, and expand their territory.
-But, women have an additional teshukah for their men; that is to be the ezer kenegd0.
-This is the way women are wired — before sin and the fall.
-A woman is an ezer kenegdo whether you allow YHWH to use her or not.
-And whether she is redeemed or not.
-(Pray she is redeemed!
-For an ezer kenegdo that is ruled by her nephesh (flesh) is truly rottenness to the bones of her man!
-[Pr.
-12:4])
+But, women have an additional teshukah for their men; that is to be the ezer kenegdo.
+This is the way women were wired, before sin and the fall.
+A woman is an ezer kenegdo whether a man allows YHWH to work through her or not.

 Mashal (to rule/master and a parable/proverb) is also present in both of these verses.
 There is a message to be received in these accounts.
 Who rules who or what is the real question here.
 If Adam (man) is ruled by his nephesh, he will walk in the curse and subjugate his wife in tragic animalistic fashion.
 A nephesh craves power to benefit only ones’ self.
 We see the epitome of this when Cain takes the life of his brother.
 There can be no self-sacrificing love or protection given by a nephesh ruled person since his heart is only focused on numero uno.

-As a result, I really believe this is also what reverses the curse on Adam’s purpose as well.
+As a result, the curse is reversed for Adam and his purpose.
 Any time we are obedient, we bring restoration not only to our relationships, but also to the creation itself.
 The Jewish sages call this tikkun olam, repairing/healing the world.
 We know that creation is enslaved by the corruption of sin and death just as we are; and like us, it desires to be set free.
 This happens as the sons of God are revealed.
 We are a son/daughter of God as we are conformed to His image.

 I submit to you that the parable presented in Genesis 3:16 and 4:7 is a story about slaves and masters.
 In the beginning, man (man and woman) were given joint authority over the earth and all the living creatures (the beasts).